magic8bot/magic8bot/README.md

 ## Current Status (UPDATE July 17th '18) - PreAlpha (Not ready for live trading)

-Magic8bot a crypto trading bot originally based on of Zenbot4.
+Magic8bot a crypto trading bot originally based on Zenbot4.
 It is a complete rewrite and rethinking of the entire platform.
 The overall goals are:

 - reducing code repetition